Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Vietnamese Student Association here also often organizes meetings and performances to celebrate Tet, which is an opportunity for everyone to share, spread the warmth of their homeland and ease some of their homesickness," An said.

-For Bao Ngoc (22 years old, studying abroad in Germany), Tet is an opportunity for everyone to gather, cook traditional dishes, wish each other well and share stories about Tet in a foreign land.
+For Bao Ngoc (22 years old, studying in Germany), Tet is an opportunity for everyone to gather, cook traditional dishes, wish each other well and share stories about Tet in a foreign land.

 Nới đất khách, bùi ngùi nhớ Tết quê - Ảnh 4.